-If you’ve been thinking, “I don’t like my child” then this post is for you.
+If your child has been acting in a way that has led you to say, “Sometimes I don’t like my child” then this post is for you.

 It’s probably taboo to write this and I’m going to catch some flak, but I’ve got a thick skin and it must be said.

 It’s not that we don’t love them.
 Of course you love your child and you’d do anything for them.
 It’s likely that the root of this feeling lies somewhere that just needs a little work.

 Honestly, it’s the ugly truth… some days we just won’t like being around our kids.
 It is likely a transitory problem that you don’t even think about.

 If you find yourself frequently feeling that you don’t like being around your kid (or you are worried that’s how others feel because of your child’s behavior), here are some thoughts to consider!

 A famous author and psychologist wrote a bestselling book with a whole chapter on this issue.
 The author noted how we should take this fleeting feeling of dislike towards our kids as a sign we all have some work to do.

 If we are so turned off by our own kids’ behavior – the ones we grew and birthed and dedicate so much of our life to – then you know others will be too.

 So, knowing that we don’t actually dislike our kids but we are sensing something needs to change around the house so our boundaries are met, let’s dive in.